espocrm/documentation/docs/extensions/outlook-integration/calendar.md

 If everything went fine, a green label *Connected* should show up.

-**Important**: If you succesfully connected, but *Outlook Calendar* checkbox didn't show up, that mean that the administrator did not grant you an access to *Outlook Calendar* scope.
+**Important**: If you connected successfully, but *Outlook Calendar* checkbox didn't show up, that means that the administrator did not grant you access to *Outlook Calendar* scope.

 Check *Outlook Calendar* checkbox and configure sync parameters.